appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

                     console.log(userInfo.name);
                     //verify if userInfo is available
                     if (userInfo){
-                        // set the value of the Message from field in the modal txt_messageFrom.setText(userinfo.name);
+                        // set the value of the Message from the field in the modal txt_messageFrom.setText(userinfo.name);
                         // set the value of the Message received field in the modal txt_messageReceived.setText(userinfo.message);
                         showModal('mod_ShowNotification');
                     }
                 }